Paul Barwick

 Paul Barwick (born 1946) is an American former LGBT rights activist and same-sex marriage pioneer.
-In 1971, he filed one of the first lawsuits in the history of the United States regarding the right of gays and lesbians to marry, after he and fellow activist John Singer (who had legally changed his name to Faygele Ben-Miriam) were denied a civil marriage license at the King County Administration Building in Seattle, Washington.
+In 1972, he filed one of the first lawsuits in the history of the United States regarding the right of gays and lesbians to marry, after he and the late fellow activist John Singer were denied a civil marriage license at the King County Administration Building in Seattle, Washington.
 The case, Singer v.
 Hara, was the best-known gay marriage case in the state of Washington until Andersen v.
 King County in 2006.
+He moved to San Francisco, California, which was his residence for 30 years, but he now currently lives in Centralia WA.